DataDog/pupernetes/docs/pupernetes_clean.md

 ### SEE ALSO

-* [pupernetes](pupernetes.md)	 - Use this command to manage a Kubernetes testing environment
+* [pupernetes](pupernetes.md)	 - Use this command to clean setup and run a Kubernetes local environment